empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

     docker build -t reverseproxy docker-nginx/

-The CodeScene image should already be available from [Docker Hub](https://hub.docker.com/r/empear/ubuntu-onprem/) under `empear/ubuntu-onprem:latest`, but can also be built locally like this (specify a proper CodeScene version):
+The CodeScene image should already be available from [Docker Hub](https://hub.docker.com/r/empear/ubuntu-onprem/) under `empear/ubuntu-onprem:latest`, but can also be built locally like this:

     docker build -t empear/ubuntu-onprem docker-codescene/